HULL RELATED INFORMATION

 2. Who can Ask for a Direct Payment?

 Anyone can ask that their needs are met by the making of a direct payment, but the Care and Support (Direct Payments) Regulations 2014 (the regulations) prohibit a local authority from making a direct payment to some people.
 These are largely people who are subject to court order relating to drug and alcohol testing or treatment, but the full text of schedule 1, which sets out the prohibitions is given in Appendix 1.
-Hull City Council also reserves the right to refuse a direct payment to someone who has previously misused a similar payment and to withdraw the offer of a direct payment to someone who fails to comply with the requirements set out in the direct payments users handbook (see Direct Payments Handbook).
+Hull City Council also reserves the right to refuse a direct payment to someone who has previously misused a similar payment and to withdraw the offer of a direct payment to someone who fails to comply with the requirements set out in the direct payments information guide (see Direct Payments Information Guide)

 3. Considering the Request

 When a request for a direct payment has been made, the steps to follow are different depending on whether the person whose needs are to be met has or lacks the mental capacity to request a direct payment.
 The social worker must assess the person’s capacity to make the request.
 This is not the same as having the capacity to manage the payment.

 Someone has capacity to request a direct payment if they have a general understanding of their options and the pros and cons of these options and if they are able to understand, retain, use and weigh up all relevant information to support their decision and can communicate that decision.